r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 If your package needs a library not currently supported by the modified version of MXE used to build in this toolchain, you are welcome to provide a build configuration for such library.
-In the ideal case, such package configurations would be contributed directly to upstream MXE, which may be a forcing function to test such package with more configurations (e.g. also dynamic linking, also MSVCRT, etc), but a much wider group of users will be able to benefit from that.
+Primarily, such package configuration would be contributed directly to upstream MXE, which may be a forcing function to test such package in a wider context (e.g. also dynamic linking, also MSVCRT, etc), but a much wider group of users will be able to benefit from that.
+Also, it would reduce the maintenance overhead of the toolchain.

 ## Establishing the linking order from existing patches

-As noted above, most CRAN packages that needed it at the time of this writing have been patched (the patch adding `Makevars.ucrt`), so package maintainer may find linking orders there and test them, update and add to their source code (possibly also checking against `pkg-config`, see below).
+As noted above, most CRAN packages that needed it at the time of this writing have been patched (the patch adding `Makevars.ucrt`), so package maintainer may find linking orders there and test them, update and add to their source code.
 It may be that some of them are incorrect, even though there are no linking errors - package authors may know better knowing their code, and issues should be discovered by testing.

 ## Establishing the linking order in R packages via pkg-config

-The linking order can be obtained via `pkg-config`, which is only available on the cross-compilation host (Linux).
-One may run
+The linking order can be obtained via `pkg-config`.
+On the cross-compilation host (Linux) one may run

 ```
 env PKG_CONFIG_PATH=usr/x86_64-w64-mingw32.static.posix/lib/pkgconfig ./usr/x86_64-pc-linux-gnu/bin/pkgconf --static libtiff-4 --libs-only-l